spraakbanken/sparv/docs/user-manual/corpus-configuration.md

 > seen in the example above.

 > [!NOTE]
-> Most annotators in Sparv have adjustable options that can be fine-tuned within the configuration file.
-Each module
+> Most processors (like annotators or importers) in Sparv have adjustable options that can be fine-tuned within
-> has its own dedicated section, like `metadata` and `export` in the example above.
-To view all available configuration
+> the configuration file.
+Each module has its own dedicated section, like `metadata` and `export` in the example above.
-> keys and their descriptions, use the `sparv modules` command.
+> To view all available configuration keys and their descriptions, use the `sparv modules` command.

 ## Config Schema

 Running `sparv schema` will generate a JSON schema that in many text editors can be used to validate your config file as you are creating it.
 In some editors, this schema also enables autocompletion for configuration options.

+The schema is printed to the console, but you can save it to a file by running `sparv schema > schema.json`.

 ## Corpus Config Wizard